 - Notes & Meeting notes – Link notes to your calendar items so all your meeting notes are automatically in the right place.
 Handy for searching back and preserving context.

-- Integrations – Connect Routine to tools like Notion, Slack and Zapier to further automate your workflow.
+- Integrations – Connect Routine to tools like Notion, Slack, and Zapier to further automate your workflow.

 - Offline-first – Just keep working without internet.
 As soon as you’re back online, everything syncs automatically.